pdf-icon

 Tip

-After the upload is complete, press the reset button on the device to apply the new firmware.
+After flashing is complete, please press the device's reset button to apply the new firmware.

 On This Page